Chaturbhuj Sahay: Arya Samaj

 Many of his friends followed Arya Samaj.
 In their association the views of Arya Samaj impressed him, and he too became a follower of Arya Samaj.
-During those days Arya Samaj was a good institution.
 Its members were straight forward, honest, and simple, and followed Karmakand (Karmakanda (Sanskrit) is that part of the Śruti or Vedas writings which relates to ceremonial acts and sacrificial rites).
-During those days its members did not search for other people's faults like those of the present days, and they did have the attitude ‘to do something for one’s self’.
-They, with body and mind, used to serve others.
-The inclination to work was there also within him; therefore, he too joined with them began shoulder to shoulder and started helping them in their cause.
-He worked for many years in Fatehgarh and Agra within the high circle of Arya Samaj.
+The inclination to work was there also within him; therefore, he too joined Arya Samaj.
+He worked for many years in Fatehgarh and Agra within Arya Samaj.

-He did not like fights that disturbed the peace.
-These started becoming a hurdle in his spiritual practice.
-Therefore, he resigned and separated from them.
+However, he resigned and separated from them after some time due to internal fights.

 Guru

-He met his Guru Mahatma Ram Chandra (Lalaji) ji around the year 1910 or 1911.
-Wife of Samarth Guru Mahatma Ramchandra Ji was unwell.
-In that connection he first met with Mahatma Ramchandra Ji, his "Shri Gurudeva", in the capacity of a medical practitioner.
-He continued to meet Mahatma Ramchandra Ji for two years regularly, but he did not come to know more than this that Mahatma Ramchandra Ji was a very simple and honest person.
-Mahatma Ramchandra Ji had put a garb of service and householder around him and his real form was not visible.
-His neighbors, relatives, and friends those who sat near him day and night, all of them only knew him as a good person and that is all.
+Sahay met his Guru Ram Chandra (Lalaji) around the year 1910 or 1911.
+At that time, wife of Ramchandra was unwell.
+In that connection, Sahay first met with him in the capacity of a medical practitioner.
+Sahay continued to meet him for two years regularly.
+Lalaji had put a garb of service and householder around him and his real form was not visible.
+Lalaji's neighbors, relatives, and friends those who sat near him day and night, all of them only knew him as a good person and that is all.

-Pujya Dr. Chaturbhuj Sahab ji was one of the seniormost disciple of Lalaji Maharaj.
+Sahay was one of the senior-most disciple of Lalaji.
 His life was devoted towards spiritual upliftment of mankind.
-According to the directions of Lalaji Maharaj, he tried very hard to spread the divine message of Pujya Lalaji Maharaj to as many people as possible.
 He has a number of spiritual publications for the benefit of the common people.
-According to lalaji Maharaj ’s wishes he translated the core principles of Pujya Lalaji’s mission in hindi which was originally in Urdu so that it could be accessible to common people.
+Acting on the wishes of Lalaji, he translated the core principles of Pujya Lalaji’s mission in hindi which was originally in Urdu so that it could be accessible to common people.